 17. Sell on Multiple Platforms

 One sure-fire way to get orders rolling in quickly is by selling your products on multiple platforms.
-Innovative multi-channel selling plugins such as Codisto and Sellbrite allow you to quickly push your WooCommerce listings to both eBay and Amazon.
+Innovative multi-channel selling platforms such as Codisto and Sellbrite allow you to quickly push your WooCommerce listings to both eBay and Amazon.
 Better still, they automatically sync your listings across all platforms, meaning when you edit one of your WooCommerce listings, the changes are automatically reflected across eBay, Amazon and any other platforms you’re selling on.

 When using automation software to monitor and reprice your listings, Codisto and Sellbrite will ensure any changes are also mirrored with your eBay and Amazon listings.
 Therefore, you can focus on scaling your business to sell a large volume of products on multiple channels without worrying about stock and prices.
 You could also go that one step further by asking your supplier to include a note with Amazon and eBay orders which includes a promotion for your website, something along the lines of ‘buy direct from our website and get 10% off”.
 It’s a great way to drive more traffic to your website for free.